Irreducible cycles and points in special position in moduli spaces for tropical curves

 Note that it is not just the sum $ \tilde v $ that is zero modulo the lineality space, but also the individual vectors $ \tilde v_{\textrm {(a)}} $, $ \tilde v_{\textrm {(b)}} $, $ \tilde v_{\textrm {(c)}} $ corresponding to the resolution types themselves.
-In fact, the proof of proposition \ref {copsi} shows that the analogous statement holds for the (one-dimensional) codimension-$ (n-5) $ skeleton of a Psi-class in $ \M_{0,n} $ for all $ n \ge 5 $ since the symmetry argument given there also applies if we only consider a single resolution type. \end {example}
+In fact, the proof of Proposition \ref {copsi} shows that the analogous statement holds for the (one-dimensional) codimension-$ (n-5) $ skeleton of a Psi-class in $ \M_{0,n} $ for all $ n \ge 5 $ since the symmetry argument given there also applies if we only consider a single resolution type. $\circ$ \end {example}

 \begin {remark} [Choice of weight function] Of course, the computations above depend on the chosen weight function.
-The moduli spaces $ \M_{0,n} $ and the Psi-classes $ \psi_i $, considered as tropical cycles, have all weights of their facets equal to $1$, and thus it was natural in propositions \ref {comod} and \ref {copsi} to also equip the $k$-skeletons of these cycles with the constant weight function 1.
-For other cycles such as e.g.\ intersection products $ \psi_1^{m_1} \cdot \ldots \cdot \psi_n^{m_n} $ of Psi-classes (where $ m_1,\ldots,m_n \in \N_0 $) this is in general no longer the case, and thus there is then no natural choice any more for the weights of the $k$-skeletons of such cycles. \end {remark}
+The moduli spaces $ \M_{0,n} $ and the Psi-classes $ \psi_i $, considered as tropical cycles, have all weights of their facets equal to $1$, and thus it was natural in Propositions \ref {comod} and \ref {copsi} to also equip the $k$-skeletons of these cycles with the constant weight function 1.
+For other cycles such as for instance intersection products $ \psi_1^{m_1} \cdot \ldots \cdot \psi_n^{m_n} $ of Psi-classes (where $ m_1,\ldots,m_n \in \N_0 $) this is in general no longer the case, especially when they are of codimension $2$ or higher. \end {remark}

 Now we want to explore the question of uniqueness of the weight function for certain tropical subfans of $\M_{0,n}$.
 This question is strongly related to the one of irreducibility introduced in \cite {GKM}.
 To simplify notations, we will assume from now on that all weights of the cones in tropical cycles are non-zero.